fmenabe/python-clg/doc/source/configuration.rst

 ~~~~~
 **argparse link**: `<https://docs.python.org/dev/library/argparse.html#const>`_

-Value in the resulted **Namespace** if the option is not set in the command-line
+Value in the resulted `Namespace` if the option is not set in the command-line
 (*None* by default).

-.. note:: If **nargs** is defined for the option, the default value will be an
-   empty list.

 metavar